 - Principles of ecosystem management

-- Watershed-friendly roads: analysis, planning, and mitigation
+- Watershed-friendly roads: analysis, planning, mitigation, decommissioning

 - Best Management Practice development and monitoring

 - Fish passage inventory and remediation

 - Environmental monitoring approaches and systems.
 Failure detection and analysis

 - Current consultant to Redwood Coast Energy Authority (RCEA) to assess small run of the river hydropower opportunities and focus expert and public discussions of biomass energy.
 Advise the RCEA Board on the issues, concerns, and opportunities for small hydropower, biochar carbon sequestration, and biomass-generated electric power.